How Much Does A Root Canal Treatment Cost?

 - The cost of a root canal on molars ranges from $500 to $2,000.

-The cost of high quality root canal includes an x-ray and the root canal procedure.
+The cost of a high-quality root canal includes an x-ray and the root canal procedure.
 However, you may also be charged additional costs for follow-up visits, the cost of a dental crown, or dental fillings.
 The cost of follow-up appointments may range from $50 to $100, while the cost of tooth crowns can be anything from $300 to $3,000, depending on the location of the crown and the material used.

 As you can see, by the end of the complete treatment, the overall cost of the root canal may be pretty high.
 That’s why it’s crucial to consider dental insurance coverage.
 While dental insurance generally covers 100% of routine procedures like professional cleaning, they generally cover only about 50% of the cost of major dental treatments like a root canal.
 Furthermore, some dental insurances also have a waiting period, i.e., you need to have dental insurance for a certain amount of time before you can avail of dental insurance for root canals.

 Some people are tempted to put off root canals until they get full coverage on their dental insurance.
 However, that’s a terrible idea because dental decay and bacterial infection progress rapidly.
 If you don’t get a root canal promptly, you may eventually need a dental extraction.
-In worst case situations, putting off the root canal may also lead to a full-body infection, which can lead to diabetes, heart attacks, a stroke, or even death.
+In worst-case situations, putting off the root canal may also lead to a full-body infection, which can lead to diabetes, heart attacks, a stroke, or even death.

 What is to be expected when getting a root canal?